THautamaki/GHSCM/README.md

 # GHSGEM: Generalized expectation-maximization (GEM) algorithm with graphical horseshoe (GHS) prior for network estimation

-This R package implements a generalized expectation-maximization algorithm with a graphical horseshoe prior for network estimation and covariance and precision (inverse of the covariance) matrices estimation.
+This R package implements a generalized expectation-maximization algorithm with a graphical horseshoe prior for network, covariance matrix, and precision matrix (inverse of the covariance) estimation.

 ## Installation